 That chimes true in Britain, where the coalition government of Prime Minister David Cameron has unveiled a sharp package of cutbacks designed to reign in the kingdom’s record high deficit.

 Cameron wasted no time in making the wedding day a public holiday.
+That brought some cheer to Britons, who were happy but not otherwise in party mood over the wedding.

 At the end of November, pollsters ComRes found that two thirds of British subjects were “indifferent” to the big day, despite their attachment to the monarchy.
 The survey found that 76% were proud that Britain remains a kingdom.